Standard Life operating profit jumps, annuity sales hit

 Pensions and insurance companies were forced back to the drawing board last year by surprise British reforms, to take effect in April, which mean retirees no longer need to use their pensions pots to buy an annuity, which gives an income for life.

-The firm's joint ventures in China and India were performing well, Nish said, adding the firm wanted to increase its stake in its Indian life joint venture with HDFC (HDFC.NS), pending rule changes.
+The firm's joint ventures in China and India were performing well, Nish said, adding the firm wanted to increase its stake in its Indian life joint venture with HDFC, pending rule changes.

 (Reporting by Carolyn Cohn; editing by Matt Scuffham and Keith Weir)